dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

 ## Optimize light shafts

 Light shafts work best in dark environments.
-You can adjust the directional light and light shaft component properties to achieve different results - for example, by changing the directional light color, or the light shaft density.
+You can adjust the directional light and light shaft component properties to achieve different results - for example, by changing the directional light color (in the **light component propertes**) or the light shaft density (in the **light shaft component properties**).

 Multiple light shafts viewed through one another can become visually noisy, as in the image below: